Professional wrestling strikes: Rebound clothesline

 As the opponent runs to the ropes on one side of the ring and rebounds against them, the attacker also runs to the same ropes and rebounds ensuring to be behind them and performs the clothesline as the opponent turns to face them.

 Short-arm clothesline

 This snapping variation is set up by a short-arm, then the wrestler pulls the opponent back and clotheslines them with the free arm.

 Three-point stance clothesline

 In this attack a wrestler uses a three-point stance, then runs and clotheslines the opponent.
 Famously used by performers with known football background, such as "Hacksaw" Jim Duggan or "Mongo" McMichael.

 Double axe handle

 Also known as a double sledge or polish hammer after its most noted user, Ivan Putski.
-It sets an attacking wrestler clutching both hands together, swinging them downwards hitting usually the opponent's back, face, or top of the head.
+It sets an attacking wrestler clutching both hands together, swinging them downward hitting usually the opponent's back, face, or top of the head.
 The many names of this move come from the attack mimicking the motion seen when people swing a sledgehammer or axe.
 There is also a top rope variation.